 The Clérigos tower is not only one of the tallest buildings in Porto but also one of the most famous ones.
 No wonder: this stunning example of Baroque architecture, designed by the Italian master Nicolau Nasoni, offers an incredible view of Porto to those who dare climbing its 225 steep steps all the way to the top.
 As it gets crowded very quickly, I recommend you to get the online ticket to the Clérigos tower.

-Personally I am not as found of climbing the Clérigos tower as I am of visiting its church.
+I am also a big fan of visiting its church.
 In fact, Igreja dos Clérigos is one of the most beautiful churches in Porto, due to its unusual oval shape, to its walls entirely covered in pink marble and Baroque golden leaf and to its wide windows that create a splendid natural light environment.

 How to get there: São Bento subway station is a 5 minutes walking distance.